roxanatdg/QlikSense-app/README.md

   This structured binning approach makes it easier to visualize and analyze Airbnb listings in a user-friendly, non-technical way.
 Full Qlik Sense script can be read here: [airbnb_disertatie.qvs](./airbnb_disertatie.qvs)

+The Report Builder section provides an interactive feature for generating custom reports based on Airbnb data.
+Users can select cities and apply additional filters (such as distance from the city center, proximity to the metro, capacity, etc.) to analyze key indicators.
+The predefined table displays metrics such as minimum price, maximum price, number of bookings, and average price.

 ![Alt text](https://github.com/roxanatdg/QlikSense-app/blob/main/Pics/data-schema-qlik.png)

   The data model follows a snowflake schema centered on the Listings fact table, which captures property-level metrics (price, satisfaction, location indices).
 It connects to dimension tables—Cities, DayType, RoomType, and FurnishingLevels—using surrogate keys for clean relational joins.